Parent Information Package

 Creek

 Campers must wear waterproof, closed toe shoes.
 We recommend rubber boots or Crocs.
-Flip Flops should not be worn and they will not protect your child’s feet on the rocks.
+Flip Flops or going barefoot is not an option as they will not protect your child’s feet on the rocks.

 Biking

 Campers must wear closed toe shoes with a heel strap.
-Running shoes or Crocs are great.
+Running shoes are recommended.

 Climbing & Bouldering